Schneefall/RiftbreakerMerger/README.md

 Mod authors can provide a .merge file, e.g. "scripts/research/research_tree.rt.merge", containing only the intended changed for increased compatibility.
 If a .merge file is available the base file in the same archive will be ignored, meaning you can also provide a version of the mod that does not need to be merged.
 Some list stuctures (like `ResearchNode`s in `nodes`) require that a key is present (`research_name` for `ResearchNode`, `category` for `ResearchTree`).
+A minimal file that forwards only the mods changes can be automatically created by running the too with the -makepatch <your-modpack> argument.
+The new .merge file will be placed inside the mod pack.
-So a minimal file that adds my [Bioscanner Drones](https://www.nexusmods.com/theriftbreaker/mods/169) as reward to the Alien Research node would look like this:
+Such a minimal file that adds my [Bioscanner Drones](https://www.nexusmods.com/theriftbreaker/mods/169) as reward to the Alien Research node would look like this:
 ```
 Research
 {